itaifish/NCTRC-Check-In-App/README.md

 This project is the repository for the North Carolina Theraputic Riding Cetner Check-In App.
 The NCTRC must track who comes onto the property at all times for record tracking as well as COVID-19 contact tracing.

+Additionally, it is assumed you have installed the expo client to simulate the react-native project.
+Expo Client requires Node 12 LTS or higher.
+If you already have Node 12 installed, just run `npm install -g expo-cli` to install the Expo client globally.

 ## Getting Started

 1. Prerequisites